gpellicciotta/country-study-help/README.md

 ### Ongoing:
 - Make 404.html page so GitHub pages can serve all URLs that are part of the SPA, by always redirecting to index.html
 - Make 'initial splash screen view'
-- Make sure country/capital names are not put in a table, but "move up"
-- Send message to service-worker to rebuild cache if active app version is newer than the last used one

 ### Still todo:
 - Add world/google map of all countries